analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad7124_temperature-measure/ad7124_temperature-measure.rst

-This guide gives an overview of using the temperature measurement console firmware application with Analog Devices AD7124 Evaluation board and SDP-K1 (or other compatible) MCU controller board, leveraging Mbed-OS as a primary software platform.
+This guide gives an overview of using the temperature measurement console firmware application with Analog Devices AD7124 Evaluation board and SDP-K1 (or other compatible) MCU controller board, leveraging STM32 as a primary software platform.
 The firmware application provides an user-interactive menu options for user to select and configure the multiple temperature sensors at different instances, such as 2/3/4-wire RTDs, NTC Thermistors and Thermocouples.
+It supports STM32 and Mbed platforms.

    .. image:: /source/projects/ad7124_temperature-measure/ad7124_interface.png
       :width: 600